Alfeld: History

 The town was founded before 1214, with the name Alvelde recorded in 1214, 1221, and 1233.
 The toponymic element "-feld" means "open area", "an undeveloped, open field", or "an untilled field".
 "Al-" likely derives from the Indoeuropean root "el-/ol-" meaning "water", "damp", or "flowing".

 In 1426, Alfeld joined the Saxon League of Towns, thus becoming an indirect member of the Hanseatic League.
-The town was one of the smallest cities in the Hanseatic League, but had become prosperous in the fourteenth and fifteenth century through its trade in beer, hops, linen, and yarn.
+The town was one of the smallest cities in the Hanseatic League, but had become prosperous in the fourteenth and fifteenth centuries through its trade in beer, hops, linen, and yarn.

 Alfeld originally belonged to the Diocese of Hildesheim, but was transferred to the Principality of Brunswick-Wolfenbüttel after the Hildesheim Diocesan Feud (1519-1523).
 In retrospect, this Brunswick period constituted Alfeld's Golden Age, its economy and culture flourishing before the Thirty Years' War.

 Main Sights

-Sights in Alfeld include the town hall (1586) with its octagonal tower, the church Saint Nicolai and the Fillerturm, a medieval watchtower, and the Fagus Factory of 1911, a fine example of early modernist architecture by Walter Gropius.
+Sights in Alfeld include the town hall (1586) with its octagonal tower, the twin-spired church of Saint Nicolai (part of the Evangelical-Lutheran Church of Hanover), the Fillerturm (a medieval watchtower), and the Fagus Factory of 1911, a fine example of early modernist architecture by Walter Gropius.
 More famous are the Seven Hills (German: Sieben Berge) in the north and the Lippoldshöhle ("Lippold's cave"), where a legendary robber-knight is said to have lived.

 Culture

-The assertion that the popular fairy tale of Snow White and the Seven Dwarfs was born in Alfeld is false.
-Even though the miners who mined ore In the Seven Mountains believed in the existence of dwarfs, it is more likely that the cradle of the fairy tale is to be searched in France.
-The version the brothers Grimm heard and wrote down, as they travelled through the Seven Mountains, on the so-called Märchenstrasse (Street Of Fairytales) is just one of many.
+The assertion that the popular fairy tale of Snow White and the Seven Dwarfs was born in Alfeld is likely to be false.
+Even though the miners who mined ore in the Seven Mountains believed in the existence of dwarfs, it is more likely that the cradle of the fairy tale is to be found in France.
+The version the brothers Grimm heard and wrote down, as they travelled through the Seven Mountains, on the so-called Märchenstrasse (Street of Fairytales) is just one of many.

 The most popular beer in Alfeld is Einbecker Brauherrn, from Einbeck, about 12 kilometers or so, away, south of Alfeld.
 Veltins Pilsner, Flensberger Pils and Gottinger Pils are also popular beers in Alfeld.